watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    connected.
 (If you need to reconnect, please review the instructions in the "Before the HOL" document.)

-2. Type the following command to create a Docker network named "fabmedical":
+2. Type the following command to create a Docker network named `fabmedical`:

    ```bash
    docker network create fabmedical